DriveCode: Domain Specific Numerical Encoding for LLM-Based Autonomous Driving: Introduction

-In the field of autonomous driving, accurate numerical processing is critical, as vehicle control depends on continuous physical quantities such as speed, acceleration, and steering angle.
-Even small numerical errors can propagate through perception, planning, and control modules, potentially causing unstable trajectories or unsafe maneuvers.
-Notably, autonomous driving systems and LLMs handle numerical errors differently: the former are sensitive to absolute deviations in physical units, while the latter primarily capture token-level differences rather than numerical magnitude.
-Therefore, the limited numerical understanding induced by standard textual tokenization poses a fundamental obstacle to the reliable deployment of LLM-based autonomous driving systems in safety-critical driving scenarios.
 In this paper, we introduce DriveCode, a novel numerical encoding scheme designed for LLM-based autonomous driving.
 DriveCode processes a sequence of video frames from RGB cameras as input to predict the vehicle's control signals, including speeds, waypoints, and steering angles.
 Instead of converting numbers into discrete text tokens, DriveCode processes them as continuous values throughout: on the input side, a number projector maps each number into the language model's hidden space alongside textual and visual features; on the output side, an LM head and a number head work together, enabling the model to produce both texts and numbers simultaneously rather than generating numbers digit by digit.
 This cross-modal alignment enables the model to reason over numbers with higher precision than conventional discrete tokenization, supporting more accurate mapping from perception to control.
 Fig. \ref{fig:brief_intruction} provides a simplified illustration of DriveCode.

 The contributions of this paper are summarized as follows: \begin{enumerate}

 \item We design a number projector that maps numbers into the language model's hidden space as a dedicated modality, enabling them to be jointly processed with textual and visual features rather than treated as discrete text tokens.